okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/multiple-identifiers/main/index.md

 This guide explains how to configure multiple identifiers using the Policy API.
 To configure multiple identifiers using the Admin Console, see [Multiple identifiers](https://help.okta.com/okta_help.htm?type=oie&id=ext-multiple-ids).

 > **Note:** This document is written for Okta Identity Engine.
-If you are using Okta Classic Engine, consider upgrading to Identity Engine.
+If you’re using Okta Classic Engine, consider upgrading to Identity Engine.
 See [Identify your Okta solution](https://help.okta.com/okta_help.htm?type=oie&id=ext-oie-version) to determine your Okta version.

 ---